Smoking and Propranolol: Can You Take Them Together?

 Which specific products are affected?

-The combustion products that drive the metabolic side of the interaction include cigarettes, cigars, pipes, hookah, and cannabis.
-The pharmacodynamic nicotine effect (raised catecholamines, heart rate, and blood pressure) applies to any nicotine source, including patches, gum, lozenges, vapes, pouches, and smokeless tobacco, although it is generally more modest with controlled-release nicotine replacement.
+The enzyme-inducing side of the interaction comes from smoke, so it applies to cigarettes, cigars, pipes, hookah, and smoked cannabis.
+The nicotine side (raised catecholamines, heart rate, and blood pressure) applies to any nicotine source, including patches, gum, lozenges, vapes, pouches, and smokeless tobacco, though it is generally milder with controlled-release nicotine replacement.
+Among other beta-blockers, those cleared mainly by the kidneys, such as atenolol and nadolol, are much less affected by the smoking-related enzyme induction.

 References